ircdocs/modern-irc/index.md

 Sent to the client to redirect it to another server.
 The `<info>` text varies between server software and reasons for the redirection.

-This numeric is also called `RPL_REDIR` by some software.
+This numeric is also known as `RPL_REDIR` by some software.

 ### `ERR_NOPRIVS (723)`

       "<client> <priv> :Insufficient oper privileges."

-Sent by a server to alert an operator that they do not have the required operator privilege to perform the command or action they requested.
+Sent by a server to alert an IRC operator that while they they do not have the specific operator privilege required by this server/network to perform the command or action they requested.

-`<priv>` is a string that has meaning in the server software and allows an operator the privileges to perform certain commands or actions, such as: `kline`, `dline`, `unkline`, `kill`, `kill:remote`, `die`, `remoteban`, `connect`, `connect:remote`, `rehash`.
+`<priv>` is a string that has meaning in the server software and allows an operator the privileges to perform certain commands or actions.
+These strings are server-defined and may refer to one or multiple commands or actions that may be performed by IRC operators.

+Examples of the sorts of privilege strings used by server software today include: `kline`, `dline`, `unkline`, `kill`, `kill:remote`, `die`, `remoteban`, `connect`, `connect:remote`, `rehash`.

 ---